AkashM0ndal/Data_Warehouse_ETL_Project_/README.md

 - Efficient transformations for 60,000+ records

 - Indexed keys for optimized joins

+- Use variables for more profesional and optimized dataset

 - Layered architecture ensures reusability and low maintenance